rrthomas/ruth/Cookbook.md

 ```

 Making the menu an included file is not strictly necessary, but makes the
 template easier to read.
-The pages will be laid out as follows:
+The generated site will contain the following
+files:

 ```
  ├── People